jigspascual/Amaysim-Tech-Challenge---Juan-Miguel-Pascual/README.md

 ```
 npx cypress open --env configFile=prod
 ```
-### Test Results
+### 📊 Test Results
-After test execution, test execution and results in the form of a video can be viewed in `cypress\videos`
+After test execution, test execution and results in the form of a video can be viewed in `cypress/videos`